Zak McKracken and the Alien Mindbenders: Legacy

 The title of the Teenage Mutant Ninja Turtles episode "Zach and the Alien Invaders" pays homage to this game's title.
+Architect Antonino Cardillo argued about the influences that the game Zak McKracken had on his work House of Dust during a lecture held at Cinecittà Studios in the context of the Rome Video Game Lab 2019 festival.

 Fan sequels

 Some Zak McKracken fans have created and released their own sequels, so called fangames, among which: